By Tim Lambert

 In the 19th century, the brewing industry in Horsham boomed.
 However, the tanning industry entered a steep decline in the late 19th century.
 Other industries in Horsham in the 19th century were coach making and flour milling.

 Christs Hospital School moved to Horsham in 1902.
-Also in 1902 Horsham gained electric street lighting.
+Also in 1902, Horsham gained electric street lighting.
 The first cinema in Horsham opened in 1910.
 A war memorial was built in 1920.
-The first public library and museum opened in 1929.
 A swimming pool was built in 1935.

 During World War II Horsham suffered several bombing raids.
 The worst was in November 1940 when 7 people were killed.